dr5hn/quantam-shift/README.md

 ## How to Play

+1. **Controls**:
-1. **Controls**: Use the arrow keys to move your particle (blue square) around the screen.
+   - Use the arrow keys to move your quantum particle (blue square) around the screen.

-2. **Objective**: Your goal is to change the state of all particles in each level to match their target state.
+2. **Particles**:
+   - Other squares on the screen are particles that can be in two states:
+     * Red: Normal state
+     * Purple: Quantum state

-3. **Particle States**:
+3. **Target States**:
-   - Red particles are in a "normal" state
-   - Purple particles are in a "quantum" state
+   - Each particle has an colored outline indicating its target state:
+     * Red outline: The particle should be red to complete the level
+     * Purple outline: The particle should be purple to complete the level

-4. **Changing States**: Move your particle to touch other particles.
-This will toggle their state between normal (red) and quantum (purple).
+4. **Changing Particle States**:
+   - Move your blue square to touch other particles.
+   - When touched, particles will toggle between red and purple states.

+5. **Objective**:
+   - Your goal is to make all particles match their outlined color.
+   - For example, a particle with a purple outline should be purple to complete the level.

+6. **Completing Levels**:
-5. **Completing Levels**: A level is complete when all particles are in their correct target state.
-The game will display a "Level Complete!" message before moving to the next level.
+   - A level is complete when all particles match their target state (outlined color).
+   - The game will display a "Level Complete!" message before moving to the next level.

-6. **Winning the Game**: Complete all levels to win the game.
+7. **Winning the Game**:
+   - Complete all levels to win the game.

 ## Development